EoghanOConnor/MNIST/README.md

- The output of the MNIST classifiers.
+ The output of the classifier.

 ![image](https://user-images.githubusercontent.com/45408401/113506759-a5606100-953e-11eb-98a0-ce7157e5013d.png)